 Know your competitors.
 Understanding who your competitors are, how many you have, and their key characteristics is essential for determining your competitive advantage in the education sector and market.
 Leading organizations have an in‐depth understanding of their current competitive environment, including key changes taking place.

 Sources of comparative and competitive data might include education publications; national, state, and local reports; conferences; local networks; and education associations.
-Another source might be benchmarking activities, including those using national or state norms, local or regional benchmarking consortia, or a national or international group working to ensure the availability of longitudinal data systems that report high-quality data at the individual student level.
+Another source might be third-party surveys or benchmarking activities, including those using national or state norms, local or regional benchmarking consortia, or a national or international group working to ensure the availability of longitudinal data systems that report high-quality data at the individual student level.

 Strategic challenges and advantages.
 Operating in today’s highly competitive environment means facing strategic challenges that can affect your ability to sustain performance and maintain your competitive position.
 Understanding your strategic advantages is as important as understanding your strategic challenges.
 They are the sources of competitive advantage to capitalize on and grow while you continue to address key challenges.
-Strategic challenges and advantages might relate to technology, programs and services, finances, operations, organizational structure and culture, your parent organization’s capabilities, students and other customers, markets, brand recognition and reputation, the education sector, your value network, and people.
+Strategic challenges and advantages might relate to technology, programs and services, finances, operations, organizational structure and culture, your parent organization’s capabilities, students and other customers, markets, brand recognition and reputation, the education sector, your value network, inclusivity, and people.

 Know your strategic challenges.
 These challenges might include the following:

 Know your strategic advantages.
 These advantages might include the following: